aabhashbasnet/ai-water-footprint-tracker/README.md

 5. Click **Load unpacked** and select the unzipped folder (the one containing `manifest.json` directly inside it).
 6. Pin the droplet icon to your toolbar via the puzzle-piece menu.

-That's it — no account, no payment, no store review.
-Visit any AI chat site and start a conversation; click the toolbar icon to see your running total.

 ## Privacy